SyncServerII/iOSDropbox/README.md

     </array>
 ```

-3) Into your Info.plist for your app, add:
+3) Into your Info.plist for your app, also add:

 ```
 <key>LSApplicationQueriesSchemes</key>